Directorate General of Marine and Fisheries Resources Surveillance: Manpower

-The total number of civil servants in the environment of PSDKP until 2012 is 904 persons, consisting of structural officials, functional Officials, supervisor and operator.
+As of 2024, the PSDKP has a total of 1513 personnel.
+This consists out of 352 fisheries supervisors, 204 marine supervisors, 505 sailors and ship crew, and 270 investigators.

+Fisheries supervisors are responsible for overseeing the orderly implementation of laws and regulations in the fisheries sector.
+Marine supervisors are responsible for conducting supervision in the management of coastal areas and 204 small islands.
+Sailors and ship crew conduct patrols with the various vessels owned by the PSDKP.
+Lastly investigators carry out investigations on cases related to fisheries in Indonesia.

 Vessel Monitoring System (VMS)

 VMS is the application of information technology which is one form of surveillance system in the field of fishing and / or transporting of fish, which uses the fishing equipment monitoring equipment that has been determined.

 VMs Executions are implemented through the installation of transmitters on fishing vessels so that their movements can be monitored when performing fishing operations (ship position, velocity of vessel, track lane, and the occurrence of fishing activities indicated to be infringing).

 Policies related to VMs continue to be updated in line with the strategic development of the fisheries sector and the development of monitoring technology.

 To further optimize the function of VMS, PSDKP is designing an integrated system (Integrated Surveillance System / ISS) which is done by overlaying VMS data with data obtained through other monitoring means such as coastal radar (Coastal Radar) and Marine Surveillance Aircraft MSA).